How we work

 Various consensus-building processes

 Our facilitation work is always shaped to meet the particular needs of participants, as well as the desired outcomes and scope.

 Research & Analysis

 Our core expertise includes qualitative research, complexity, ethics and governance, sustainable development, energy transitions, risk, economics and finance, local economic development, and political economy.
-However, we are practised in thinking and working in multidisciplinary and interdisciplinary teams.
-In particular, we often work with quantitative researchers, quantitative modellers, ecologists, and other experts.
+However, we are practiced in thinking and working in multidisciplinary and interdisciplinary teams.
+In particular, we often work with quantitative researchers, quantitative modelers, ecologists, and other experts.

 Policy, Strategy & Programme Development, Implementation, & Monitoring and Evaluation

 We undertake sustainable development policy development for the public and private sectors.
-We work across scales, within organisations, sectors, towns, cities, and national, subnational, and international regions. how we adapt combines content-specific expertise with sensitivity to complexity to develop dynamic, responsive programmes and policies.
+We work across scales, within organizations, sectors, towns, cities, and national, subnational, and international regions. how we adapt combines content-specific expertise with sensitivity to complexity to develop dynamic, responsive programs and policies.

-We apply a partnering approach in which strategies, policies and programmes are developed iteratively, grounded in research and concrete evidence, and drawing on the internal skills and expertise of the organisations with which we work.
+We apply a partnering approach in which strategies, policies, and programs are developed iteratively, grounded in research and concrete evidence, and drawing on the internal skills and expertise of the organizations with which we work.